signalfx/signalfx-agent/docs/quick-install.md

 SignalFx Smart Agent Integration installs the Smart Agent application on a single host machine from which you want to collect monitoring data.
 The Smart Agent collects infrastructure monitoring, µAPM, and Kubernetes data.

-For other installation options, including bulk deployments, see [Install and configure the Smart Agent](https://docs.signalfx.com/en/latest/integrations/agent-install-methods.html).

 ## Installation

 ### Prerequisites